joereynolds/what-to-code/README.md

 - A website(?) that tries to standardise hotkeys across programs. i.e. ctrl+p in chrome opens up a file explorer but on most desktop apps it opens up the preferences.
 Fix this.
 Could maybe just be a github repo?

+- A website that displays (and sells) art from people in various institutions.
+Prisons, Psychiatric Hospitals etc...
+Non-profit.
+All proceeds go back into the charity and the institutions that made the sale.

 - An online app where a user can organise their thoughts.
 The nav would be on the side and would have entries such as (maybe base it around Ben Elijah's principles)
   - Todo : Organise your stuff to do here